dradding/RippleBalanceAggregator/README.md

 ###Quick Start

-Run 'npm install' to install depedencies and 'node server.js' to start the server.
+Run '''npm install''' to install depedencies and '''node server.js''' to start the server.

 ###Implementation: